Firsts, Seconds and Thirds

 Curtis' images provide a unique view of the African American experience in South Los Angeles during this time.
 This book presents a sampling of Curtis's photographic archive, now housed at the Los Angeles Public Library, as well as a glimpse at some of the city's black leaders of the period.
 Some famous, some forgotten, these individuals were true trailblazers: the first, second, or third African Americans in the history of Los angeles to accomplish their feats.

 Formed in 1990, Photo Friends is a nonprofit organization that supports the Los Angeles Public Library's Photograph Collection and History & Genealogy Department.
-Our goal is to improve access to the collections and promote them through programs, projects, exhibits, and books such as this one.
+Our goal is to improve access to the collections and promote them through programs, projects, and books such as this one.
 We are an enthusiastic group of photographers, writers, historians, business people, politicians, academics, and many others, all bonded by our passion for photography, history, and Los Angeles.